tensorlakeai/indexify/README.md

 top left -    A GPU accelerated machine running document layout and OCR model on a PDF,</br>
 bottom left - chunking texts, embedding image and text using CLIP and a text embedding model. </br>
 top right - A function writing image and text embeddings to ChromaDB. </br>
-All three functions of the workflow are running in parallel and coordinated by Indexify server.*
+All three functions of the workflow are running in parallel and coordinated by the Indexify server.*

 > [!NOTE]
 > Indexify is the Open-Source core compute engine that powers Tensorlake's Serverless Workflow Engine for processing unstructured data.